cran/INDperform/README.md

 Documentation and further information
 -------------------------------------

-For guidance on how to apply the functions step-by-step see also the \[INDperform cheatsheet\] (<https://github.com/saskiaotto/cheatsheets/INDperform.pdf>).
+For guidance on how to apply the functions step-by-step see also the [INDperform cheatsheet](https://github.com/saskiaotto/cheatsheets/INDperform.pdf).
 We are currently working on the Vignette but if you want more information on the framework for quantifying IND performances and its statistical tools implemented in this package see

 *Otto, S.A., Kadin, M., Casini, M., Torres, M.A., Blenckner, T. (2018): A quantitative framework for selecting and validating food web indicators.
 Ecological Indicators, 84: 619-631, doi: [https://doi.org/10.1016/j.ecolind.2017.05.045](http://www.sciencedirect.com/science/article/pii/S1470160X1730300X)*